Categorical computation: Higher categorical computation

-Unlike the $n=1$ case where a unitary 1-categories is simply a finite product of $\vect$ (with a $*$-structure), a unitary $n$-category does not have such a decomposition when $n\ge2$.
-Indeed, at present time, there is no idea about how to classify unitary $2$-categories at all.
-It is known that a unitary $n$-category is the representation category of a unitary multi-fusion $(n-1)$-category \cite{DR18,JF20,KZ20}.
-The classification of unitary multi-fusion 1-categories is far from being understood.
+\begin{rem} The classification of separable $n$-categories is not known.
+It was known that a separable $n$-category is the representation category of a multi-fusion $(n-1)$-category \cite{DR18,JF20,KZ20}.
+Unfortunately, even the classification of fusion 1-categories is not known. \end{rem}

-Therefore, when $n\ge2$, a categorical bit no longer makes sense.
+Therefore, when $n\ge2$, there is no canonical choice of an $n$-categorical bit.
+The simpest choice is $n\vect^2$ (recall Remark\,\ref{rem:n-cat-bit}), but this choice does not exhibit the richness of $n$-categorical computation.
 An {\em $n$-categorical computation} is then should be defined as

-where $\CX$ is a unitary $n$-category.
-Unitary higher categories are highly structural, in contrast to unitary 1-categories.
-This means that higher categorical computation differs from classical and quantum computation dramatically.
-There must be a lot of new features worthy of further exploration.